metacpan/metacpan-cpan-extracted/distros/D/Dancer2-Plugin-DoFile/README.md

 The result (returned value) of each file is checked; if something is returned DoFile will inspect the value to determine what to do next.

+### Coderef (anonymous sub)

+You can return a coderef; this will be cached within the plugin and the file will not be checked again, but the coderef will be executed each time that "file" is requested.
+Generally whether the file should be checked or not is left up to the application (e.g. `plackup -R ./ -r ...`).

+In the case a coderef is used, when the code is executed it is passed one argument, a hashref, which is the stash.
+This saves needing to import the stash from within the code of the file.

+The return of the coderef will be evaluated exactly as below.

 ### Internal Redirects

 If a hashref is returned it's checked for a `url` element but NO `done`